eclipse/kuksa.val/kuksa-val-server/README.md

 Due to limited interest the KUKSA Project intends to declare that KUKSA Server has reached End-of-Life 2024-12-31!
 This means KUKSA Server will not be updated after 2024-12-31 and Pull Requests will not be accepted.
-Users are encouraged to migrate to KUKSA Server.
+Users are encouraged to migrate to KUKSA Databroker.

 If you have a strong interest in KUKSA Server and are willing be responsible for maintaining it please reach out to KUKSA project by commenting in
 [Issue 737](https://github.com/eclipse/kuksa.val/issues/737).